 Students not eligible for HECS-HELP are required to pay the student contribution by the fee due date.
 Refer to:

 - academic calendars and important dates for payment due dates

 Requests for HECS-HELP are made in USC Central when you complete your Request for Commonwealth Support and HECS-HELP form (eCAF).
 You will only need to complete an eCAF once for each program in which you are enrolled.
 Follow the instructions in the How to view your completed eCAF PDF Guide (PDF 1.68MB) to check your completed form.

 Note: Eligible NZ citizens will need to visit Student Central to provide evidence of your eligibility for the HECS-HELP, as an additional Commonwealth Assistance form will need to be submitted.
 USC's preferred method of evidence is an International Movements Record which can be obtained from the Department of Home Affairs (DOHA).

 Eligible students need to provide their Tax File Number by the fee payment due date.
 If you cannot find your TFN, phone the Australian Taxation Office on 13 28 61.

 If you do not have a TFN, you will need to apply for one online from the Australian Taxation Office.
 It is essential to apply early to ensure you have your TFN on or before the fee payment due date.*

 * If the ATO do not allocate your TFN before the fee due date you must provide USC with a copy of your TFN Application Summary (you print this from the ATO website) and the receipt Australia Post issued when you provided your proof of identity.
 Failure to provide this evidence will prevent your access to HECS-HELP assistance.
 You will therefore be required to pay your fees in full.
 We recommend you provide your evidence of having applied for a TFN as a precaution.

 Changes to legislation from 1 January, 2020 will see the introduction of a maximum combined HELP Loan limit.

 SA-HELP and OS-HELP loans are not included in the combined HELP limit.

-Any previous HECS-HELP debts incurred prior to this date are not included in this combined HELP loan limit.
+Any previous HECS-HELP debts incurred prior to 2020 are not included in the combined HELP loan limit.